 Conclusion

 Magnesium is paramount to our health and over time, our magnesium intake tends to decline with age because of natural changes to the body.
-In the elderly, the importance of an adequate magnesium intake is reiterated as research shows it may preserve cognitive function.
-Eating a diet rich in magnesium foods can support the daily recommended intake.
-Another option to consider is food supplements.
+As we age, the importance of an adequate magnesium intake is reinforced as research shows it may preserve cognitive function.
+Eating a diet rich in magnesium foods can support the daily recommended intake, but food supplements can help too.

 For more information or about your individual needs, please visit your local health food store at: www.findahealthstore.com